explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 Notes: To use a pattern, we first import the matcher from `spacy.matcher`.

-We also load a model and create the `nlp` object.
+We also load a pipeline and create the `nlp` object.

 The matcher is initialized with the shared vocabulary, `nlp.vocab`.
 You'll learn more about this later – for now, just remember to always pass it in.

 The `matcher.add` method lets you add a pattern.
 The first argument is a unique ID to identify which pattern was matched.
 The second argument is a list of patterns.

 To match the pattern on a text, we can call the matcher on any doc.